eskayML/vybeScope/README.md

 This bot is designed to be lightweight and portable:

-- Uses in-memory storage for user data, wallets, and transactions
+- Uses JSON storage for user data, wallets, and transactions (can easily be migrated to MongoDB / Supabase)
 - Communicates with the Vybe API for blockchain data
 - Simple to deploy and run

 ## Hackathon Submission

-This project is a submission for the Vybe Telegram Bot Challenge.
+This project is my submission for the Vybe Telegram Bot Challenge.
 The goal is to create an intuitive and feature-rich Telegram bot that integrates with cryptocurrency wallets/tokens and provides a seamless user experience.

 ## License